No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 dog  --------- she    Abstraction
 ```

 By introducing the concept *mammal*, the overall geometric structure of the lexical field underwent a notable transformation.
 We observe that *mammal* does not merely act as an added point—but as a semantic mediator that 3-dimensionally mediates two distinct morphic chains: she → dog and girl → kitten → puppy.

 ![alt text](https://github.com/No-Name-Yet-Exist/Conceptual-Topology/blob/main/releases/resources/axioms/kitten-mammal.png?raw=true)

 **Diagram for visualization**</br>
-While the spatial position of mammal is shifted from its PCA-projected location in this diagram, the topological structure of the semantic system remains intact—positioning mammal between two morphic chains, as visually observed in the PCA.
+While the geometric position of mammal is shifted from its PCA-projected location in this diagram, the topological structure of the semantic system remains intact—positioning mammal between two morphic chains, as visually observed in the PCA.

 ```
     she ----- girl